HangfireIO/Hangfire.Documentation/background-processing/placing-processing-into-another-process.rst

-Placing processing into another process
+Placing Processing into Another Process
 ========================================

 You may decide to move the processing to the different process from the main application.
 For example, your web application will only enqueue background jobs, leaving their performance to a Console application or Windows Service.
 First of all, let's overview the reasons for such decision.